 The Bosnian Serbs wanted to create a territorially contiguous political entity of Republika Srpska, and Srebrenica was a key link which needed to be ‘ethnically cleansed’ to create this.
 In 1992 Serbian military and paramilitary forces began the process of ‘ethnically cleansing’ the territory of Bosniaks, killing and displacing many thousands of people.

 On 16 April 1993, the United Nations Security Council declared that Srebrenica was a ‘safe area’ and called for the area to be free from armed attacks.
-Despite this, the violence continued culminating in the massacre of 11 – 16 July 1995, in which the Serbian army entered the town and began their campaign of genocide which included mass executions, deportation of Bosniaks from their homes, and the use of rape as a weapon of war.
+Despite this, the violence and killings continued.
+This culminated in a massacre, beginning on 13 July 1995 and lasting at least 72 hours, in which the Serbian army entered the town and began their campaign of genocide including mass executions, deportation of Bosniaks from their homes, and the use of rape as a weapon of war.

 In the weeks leading up to 6 July 1995, tens of thousands of non-Serbs had taken refuge in Srebrenica from Serbian attacks in the north-east of Bosnia.
 The refugees were under the protection of Dutch Infantry forces, and fresh food and water were in short supply.
 When shelling close to refugee centres in Srebrenica began, the Dutch Commander called UN headquarters requesting ‘close air support’.
 As shelling intensified, more refugees from camps in the south fled to the town.
 Approximately 4,000 refugees were in the centre by 10 July and chaos spread.
 The Dutch commander called for NATO assistance to stop the shelling, however, assistance was delayed by the completion of the incorrect paperwork and NATO planes needing to refuel.
 By the afternoon of 11 July, Serb Commander Ratko Mladić arrived in the city.